 In preparing our report, we relied on information, both oral and written, supplied by the System's staff.
-This information includes, but is not limited to, program provisions, member data, and financial information.
+This information includes, but is not limited to, Program provisions, member data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.

-The results of this report rely on future program experience conforming to the underlying assumptions and methods outlined in this report.
-Future experience may differ significantly from the current experience due to such factors as the following: Program experience differing from that anticipated by the assumptions; changes in assumptions; and changes in program provisions or applicable law.
+The results of this report rely on future Program experience conforming to the underlying assumptions and methods outlined in this report.
+Future experience may differ significantly from the current experience because of differences from the anticipated assumptions; changes in assumptions or methods; and changes in Program provisions or applicable law.